umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 > &#60;property name="hibernate.search.default.worker.backend" value="org.umbrew.hibernate.search.database.worker.backend.DatabaseBackendQueueProcessor"/&#62;

 ### Create a Job for processing Lucene workers
-You will have to do a little work for your self, and that is to create a job that only execute one job each of the time in the cluster.
+You will have to do a little work for your self, and that is to create a job or HA singleton that is only running on a single node each time.

 The job has to extend this class